MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-D-Tank-Vessels/part-39-Vapor-Control-Systems/subpart-39.2000-Equipment-Installation/section-39.2007.md

 (4) Be able to be verified at the tank for proper operation prior to each transfer.
 This procedure may be achieved with the use of an electronic self-testing feature that monitors the condition of the alarm circuitry and sensor.

-(c) The high-level alarm required by paragraph (a) of this section must -
+(c) The high-level alarm required by paragraph (a) of this section must—

 (1) Activate an alarm once the cargo level reaches 95 percent of the tank capacity or higher, but before the tank overfill alarm;